 GRADUATING WITH HIGH/HIGHEST HONORS

-1) As noted in the Catalog, you must take 6 units of course work dedicated to the Honors Project.
+1) As noted in the Catalog, you must take 6 units of course work specifically dedicated to the honors research project.
 These units must be spread across at least two different quarters.
 If you already satisfy the GPA requirements, these units will most often be taken through the 194H Honors course.
-Yet other upper-division courses can be offered to achieve the same goal, especially 180 and 199.
+Yet other upper-division courses can often be offered to achieve the same goal, especially 180 and 199.
 Please note that all courses submitted to fulfill this requirement must be within the Psychology Department.
 And in the case of non-194H courses, the Instructor must be aware that the units are dedicated toward completion of the Honors requirements.
+Regular coursework, such as upper-division breadth courses or electives, cannot contribute to meeting the 6-unit requirement.

 - Sample Theses in manuscript form are available in the Advising Office room 141 Young Hall